rescript-lang/bucklescript.github.io/docs/installation.md

 The commands that are exposed are:

 - `bsb`, the build system.
 - `bsc`, the raw compiler.
-Usually not needed.
+Usually not used directly.
 - `bsrefmt`, the included [Reason](https://reasonml.github.io) parser & printer.

 ## Alternatives (Power Users)